wandyezj/wandyezj.github.io/docs/_posts/2023-03-25-node-exports.md

  00:00:00 -0700
 tags: software node programming
 ---

-How to split a node script into multiple files:
+How to split a node script written in JavaScript into multiple files:

 ```js
 // hello.js